 This week, we find ourselves again surrounded by political turmoil.
 In moments like these, we always have to consider if our voice is needed in the dialogue.
 If we could say anything that hasn’t already been said.
 This week we found there is nothing we need to add, so instead we will take this time we have with our dearest readers and tell you all a love story.
 The story of the Ladies of Llangollen, Eleanor Butler, and Sarah Ponsonby, two Irish women who fell in love, and lived happily ever after.
 A type of story that is all too uncommon in our history, but we are happy to share with you now.

 We begin our story with an adventure because no interesting story is without one.
-It begins with Eleanor Butler, the daughter of an earl born on May 11, 1739, meeting Sarah Ponsonby who was sixteen years younger in 1768, and the two quickly become friends.
+It starts with Eleanor Butler, the daughter of an earl born on May 11, 1739, meeting Sarah Ponsonby who was sixteen years younger in 1768, and the two quickly become friends.
 Where Eleanor Butler was a member of a wealthy family and was allowed to remain in a relatively quiet life enjoying reading and satire as her siblings were married off, Sarah was an orphan under the care of a guardian and close friends with his wife.
 So the two came from very different places, but both were women, so one thing was expected of them both, marriage.

 Eleanor had managed to avoid this fate most of her life and had been perfectly pleased to stay in her family’s home and explore the library.
 Her older brother did not approve of that plan and, unable to marry her off, set to work to send her to become a nun for the Protestant church, which he had just recently become a member of.
 Only three kilometers away, Sarah was facing her trouble.
 With her guardian’s wife dying, Sarah was being groomed to be his new bride.
 Neither woman was about to allow these things to happen to themselves, or each other.